Hill Camps, Enclosures and Forts

 Faughan Round (SW 4517 2821) near Paul is more a hill camp than a round, technically.
 It had two banks around it (not very high) and a magnificent view over Mount's Bay.
 Not particularly good for defence, it nevertheless held a commanding position over Mount's Bay and would have been a good surveillance and mustering place.
 It is simply the convex brow on the edge of a plateau, with a view to die for over Mount's Bay, so it would be a lovely place to live.
 More recent hedges and trees obscure its prominence.
 It has a pleasant feeling to it - it could also have been a fine venue for fairs.

 Lescudjack Castle (SW 475 310) also looks over Mount's Bay.
 It is now incorporated into Penzance, home to gardeners' allotments and surrounded by a housing estate.
 Lescudjack was probably a trading place - Penzance's out-of-town supermarkets lie below it, just to the east, as if to demonstrate the point.
 Both Faughan Round and Lescudjack Castle were more prime properties than forts - just as the rich and powerful of today like to stack themselves up in high-status skyscrapers, so it was then too.
-But it did have defensive merits, being on top of a steepish hill, overlooking a strategic valley (along which the Penzance by-pass now runs) and with a panorama of Mount's Bay and the Lizard.
+But Lescudjack did have defensive merits, being on top of a steepish hill, overlooking a strategic valley (along which the Penzance by-pass now runs) and with a panorama of Mount's Bay and the Lizard.
 It could be older than iron age - its neighbour, Lesingey, is one of the oldest sites on the peninsula.